What To Think About When Signing A Commercial Property Lease

 If you’re in a position to negotiate, a shorter-term lease is highly recommended, particularly when you’re starting a new business.
 Whether your business takes off or not, a short term lease does not burden you with a long term liability that may come back to bite if the business struggles.

-If location is crucial and you don’t want the vulnerability of losing it when the lease expires, include guaranteed renewal or first option clause.
+If location is crucial and you don’t want the vulnerability of losing it when the commercial property lease expires, include guaranteed renewal or first option clause.

 Of course, if you do really well and need to expand the business quickly then a short-term lease is more beneficial as you will have the option and flexibility to vacate swiftly and rent more spacious premises.